zilliztech/zdoc/docs/tutorials/faqs/faqs-get-started.md

 ### What is the pricing of Zilliz Cloud on AWS marketplace?{#what-is-the-pricing-of-zilliz-cloud-on-aws-marketplace}

-Please refer to [this](./subscribe-on-aws-marketplace) for more about the pricing of Zilliz Cloud on AWS Marketplace.
+Please refer to [Subscribe on AWS Marketplace](./subscribe-on-aws-marketplace#aws-marketplace-pricing-terms)for more about the pricing of Zilliz Cloud on AWS Marketplace.

 ### How can I get further technical support?{#how-can-i-get-further-technical-support}